Near ideal decompositions of ideal polygons: Embedded disks and short orthogeodesic decompositions

-for all $k\in \{1,\hdots, n-3\}$. \end{theorem} \begin{proof} By Proposition \ref{prop:inradius}, each point $p\in P$ is at distance at most $r_n$ from the boundary of $P$.
+By Proposition~\ref{prop:inradius}, each point $p\in P$ is at distance at most $r_n$ from the boundary of $P$.
 We decompose $P$ into cells as follows.
-To each $p\in P$, we associate it to the side of $P$ it is closest to.
+To each point $p\in P$, we associate the side of $P$ to which it is closest.

-This decomposes $P$ into cells whose boundary points correspond to points at equal distance from at least $2$ sides.
-The boundary of each cell is piecewise geodesic, and the points at which the geodesic is broken correspond to points at equal distance to at least $3$ sides.
-The collection of boundary points will be referred to as the cut locus, and observe that the cut locus s a geodesic tree as it cannot contain any cycles.
-Its vertices are of degree $\geq 3$.
-(In fact, for a generic $P$, its vertices are all of degree exactly $3$.
-This is because having a point at distance from more than $3$ sides is a rather extraordinary coincidence among polygons of $\M_n$, and only occurs for lower dimensional subsets.
-This can also be shown via a Baire category argument, (but in any event, this fact won't be used).
+This decomposes $P$ into cells whose boundary points correspond to points at equal distance from at least two sides.
+The boundary of each cell is piecewise geodesic, and the points at which the geodesic is broken correspond to points at equal distance from at least three sides.
+The union of these boundary points will be referred to as the cut locus.
+Observe that the cut locus is a geodesic tree, since it cannot contain any cycles.
+Its vertices have degree at least $3$ (and for a generic polygon $P\in \mathcal M_n$, all vertices have degree exactly $3$, although this fact will not be used).

-Now take any point not on a leaf or a vertex.
-There are exactly two geodesic rays, both of equal length and of length at most $r_n$, linking the point to two non-adjacent boundary arcs.
-Together they are freely homotopic to a unique orthogeodesic.
-Note that any point on the same edge will give same homotopy class and hence the same orthogeodesic.
-We take the full collection of these orthogeodesics, pairwise disjoint.